secondspass/cmakedbg/README.md

 - [x] add ability to pipe output of cmakedbg command outputs to shell commands
 - [ ] tests for pipe command, parse user output, other functions
 - [ ] figure out how to make this installable as a command line utility
+- [ ] change how the list command works to be more aligned to gdb behavior
+- [ ] refactor for readability, and add lots of tests